NuGet/docs.microsoft.com-nuget/docs/Schema/nuget-config-file.md

 **Example:**

-In the config file, the `<packageSourceCredentials>` element will contain child nodes for each applicable source name (spaces in the name are replaced with `_x0020+`).
-That is, for sources named "Contoso" and "Test Source", the config file will contain the following when using encrypted passwords:
+In the config file, the `<packageSourceCredentials>` element contains child nodes for each applicable source name (spaces in the name are replaced with `_x0020+`).
+That is, for sources named "Contoso" and "Test Source", the config file contains the following when using encrypted passwords:

 ```xml
 <packageSourceCredentials>